jessstapley/QTL-mapping-Z.-tritici/RNAseq_analysis.md

 ## Identify differentially expressed genes using R

 I used R (v3.6.0) package EdgeR to identify genes that were differentially expressed between strains.
+All scripts, input and output files are in the folder 'rna_analysis'.
 I first plotted the data to check for outliers, using a clustering plot and a PCA.

 ```
 if (!requireNamespace("BiocManager", quietly = TRUE))